Havre – Great Falls

 Some of the most rugged and beautiful scenery in the West is found along the Missouri River, downstream from Fort Benton (pop.
 1,456).
 Magnificent towering sandstone cliffs and deep canyons border the river.
 Segments of the river are known as the White Cliffs region and the Missouri River Breaks.
 Kayaking and Canoeing are favorite activities along this stretch of the river.
 The federal government recently designated this area as the Upper Missouri Breaks National Monument.
 The wildness and solitude of the Missouri River make a float trip on the river an event long remembered.

 In 1805, Lewis and Clark traveled on the upper Missouri River in a keelboat.
-Modern day “explorers” enjoy the river and riverside scenic landscapes with a float trip down stream.
-Call Montana River Outfitters (406) 622-3295.
+Read an account of their adventures in The Journals of Lewis and Clark (an abridged version of the original journals), edited by Bernard DeVoto in 1953.
+Modern day “explorers” enjoy the river and scenic landscapes with a float trip down river.

 The Museum of the Northern Great Plains is a major attraction in Fort Benton.
 As an added bonus, Fort Benton visitors can see a magnificent Lewis and Clark Memorial, a huge bronze statue of Meriwether Lewis, William Clark and Sacagawea, near the banks of the Missouri River.
 For special accommodations, book a room at the historic Grand Union Hotel (406) 622-1882 in Fort Benton.